Bor Yang - Executive Director & Legal Counsel

 Direct line: 802-828-2490

 Nelson Campbell joined the VHRC in 2010.
-She primarily investigates allegations of discrimination in state employment and alleged violations of Vermont's public accommodation statute.
 Nelson received her B.A. from the University of Massachusetts, Amherst and an M.S.L. from Vermont Law School.
-In 1998, she graduated from the University of Tennessee School of Law and was admitted to the Maryland Bar.
-She practiced in Baltimore City and Cecil County, Maryland before moving to Vermont.
-She is a member of the Vermont Bar.
-She has provided sexual harassment training for municipalities around the state and is available to provide training sessions upon request.
+In 1998, she received her J.D. from the University of Tennessee School of Law and was admitted to the Maryland Bar in the fall of 1998.
+She practiced in Baltimore City and Cecil County, Maryland before moving to Vermont in 2010.
+She is admitted to the Vermont Bar.

 HRC Commissioner Biographical Sketches